GabyGold67/MomentaryPushButtonsAsSwitches/README.md

 * **Hinted Timer toggled** (a.k.a. staircase timer switch)
 * **External released toggle** (a.k.a.
 Emergency latched)
 * **Time Voidable Momentary Button**  (a.k.a. anti-tampering switch)
-(This is a subset of the classes implemented in the refactoored STM32 RTOS version of this library)
+(This is a subset of the classes implemented in the refactored STM32 RTOS version of this library)

 The system timer will periodically check the input pins associated to the objects and compute the object's output flags, the timer period for that checking is a general parameter that can be changed.
-The classes provide a callback function to keep the behavior of the objects updated, a valid approach is to create a task for each object to repeatedly check the status of the outputs associated with each switch in an unattended fashion, or to create a single task to update a number of switches, and act accordingly (turn on, turn off loads, or other actions).
-The classes implement a **xTaskNotifyGive()** FreeRTOS macro (a lightweight binary semaphore) to let those tasks implemented to be blocked until they receive the notification of a change, to avoid the tasks polling the objects constantly freeing resources and processor time.
+The classes provide a callback function to keep the behavior of the objects updated, a valid approach is to create a task for each object to keep status of the outputs associated with each switch updated , or to create a single task to update a number of switches, and act accordingly (turn On/ Off loads, turn On/Off warning signals or other actions).
+The classes implement a **xTaskNotifyGive()** FreeRTOS macro (a lightweight binary semaphore) to let those tasks implemented to be blocked until they receive the notification of a change, to avoid the tasks polling the objects constantly, freeing resources and processor time.
 For those not interested in using this mechanism all the attributes of the classes are available without involving it.
-Examples are provided for each of the classes, usually as pairs in each example to show possible interactions between different objects, the possible implementations with tasks or with a refreshing mechanism in the loop() (loopTask), or any other thread created.
+Examples are provided for each of the classes, usually as pairs in each example to show possible interactions between different objects, the possible implementations with tasks or with a refreshing mechanism in the main loop() (loopTask), or any other thread created.
 The object input status checking can be paused, restarted and even ended.
 If the object's status checking is ended the timer entry will be deleted, to release resources.
-So this library implements the inner mechanisms of some switches, the hardware interface (the load connection, warning outputs, etc.) might be developed differently for every project, or the **_switchHIL_** library (https://github.com/GabyGold67/SwitchesHardwareInterfaceLayer) might be used, as it implements **Hardware Interface Layers** for some usual switches, and for examples of implementations of some solutions.
+So this library implements the inner mechanisms of some switches, the hardware interface (the load connection, warning outputs, etc.) might be developed differently for every project, or the **_switchHIL_** library (https://github.com/GabyGold67/SwitchesHardwareInterfaceLayer) might be used, as it implements **Hardware Interface Layers** for some usual switches, and for examples of implementations for some classic solutions.

 # **DbncdMPBttn class**
-The **Debounced Momentary Button** keeps the ON state since the moment the signal is stable (debouncing process) and until the moment the switch is released.
+The **Debounced Momentary Button** keeps the ON state since the moment the signal is stable (debouncing process) and until the moment the MPB is released.

 ## **Included Methods for DbncdMPBttn class**
 |Method | Parameters|